 The Master Fund's investment strategy fully integrates ESG (environmental, social (including human rights), and governance) issues.
-This integration is carried out through the Management Company's proprietary 'SPICE' methodology described in the previous question with respect to the DNSH approach.
-This analysis takes 90 criteria into consideration, both qualitative and quantitative, organised around the five key stakeholders: Society & Suppliers, People, Investors, Clients, and Environment.
-Each SPICE pillar is assigned a score on a scale of 1 to 5, and their weighted average, based on the company's sector and activities, is the final SPICE rating.
+This involves the Management Company's proprietary SPICE methodology mentioned earlier and described in the previous answer regarding the DNSH approach.
+The ESG integration policy is also available on the website.

-By integrating ESG criteria into the investment strategy of the Feeder Fund, we aim to identify the risks and opportunities to which companies are exposed by following a dual materiality approach, and more specifically:
+We aim to identify the risks and opportunities to which companies are exposed by following a dual materiality approach, and more specifically: